Akshit6828/Loan_Management_System__NETBEANS/README.md

 ### About the Project:

-A standalone loan management application which lets you to track the loan of users for a every registered user.
+A standalone loan management application that lets you track the loan of users for every registered user.
-It is useful to maintain track of loans taken by user.
+It is useful to maintain track of loans taken by users.

 --------------------------------------------------